-- 44. Under paragraph 13, the adjudicator can decide what proportion of the levy will be imposed on each pub-owning business in each financial year.
+- 43. Under paragraph 13, the adjudicator can decide what proportion of the levy will be imposed on each pub-owning business in each financial year.
 If the adjudicator charges different pub-owning businesses different amounts, the differences must be based on the expenses the adjudicator has incurred, or expects to incur, dealing with relevant matters.
 Sub-paragraph (7) confirms that "expenses" includes the payroll of the adjudicator and any staff.
-In this way, a pub-owning business that is regularly accused of breaching the code, thus generating a significant case-load for the adjudicator, is liable to be charged more than a business that maintains good relations with its tenants and does not generate work for the adjudicator. - 45.
+In this way, a pub-owning business that is regularly accused of breaching the code, thus generating a significant case-load for the adjudicator, is liable to be charged more than a business that maintains good relations with its tenants and does not generate work for the adjudicator. - 44.
 Sub-paragraph (5) requires the adjudicator to take account of non-levy income when setting the levy rate (or rates).
 This is to ensure that the levy provides necessary funding only.
-The sub-paragraph also allows the adjudicator to take account of estimated expenditure when setting the levy rate (or rates).
+The sub-paragraph also allows the adjudicator to take account of estimated expenditure when setting the levy rate (or rates). - 45.
+Sub-paragraph (6) states that the adjudicator must publish details of the levy, including the rate (or rates) set, and an explanation of how the rate-setting was done, including how variations among the workload generated by different pub-owning businesses were used to decide the different rates those business must pay.
+This will ensure transparency in the total levy amount, the separate amounts for each pub-owning business, and the methodology used.